-- (4) Nothing in this section makes it an offence for - - (a) a person visiting the premises to inadvertently display a personal quantity of smoking product (or relevant smoking accoutrement) that the person has in his or her possession for his or her own use; or - (b) a person working at the premises to inadvertently and fleetingly display a personal quantity of smoking product (or relevant smoking accoutrement) that the person has in his or her possession for his or her own use.
+- (4) Nothing in this section makes it an offence for - (a) a person visiting the premises to inadvertently display a personal quantity of smoking product (or relevant smoking accoutrement) that the person has in his or her possession for his or her own use; or - (b) a person working at the premises to inadvertently and fleetingly display a personal quantity of smoking product (or relevant smoking accourtement) that the person has in his or her possession for his or her own use.

-- (5) In this section - smoking product includes a smoking product package that has been emptied of its contents.
+smoking product includes a smoking product package that has been emptied of its contents.